dougeby/IntuneDocs/intune/troubleshoot-ios-enrollment-errors.md

 - If the MDM push certificate isn't configured, follow the steps in [Get an Apple MDM push certificate](apple-mdm-push-certificate-get.md#steps-to-get-your-certificate).
 - If the MDM push certificate is invalid, follow the steps in [Renew Apple MDM push certificate](apple-mdm-push-certificate-get.md#renew-apple-mdm-push-certificate).

-### "Company Portal Temporarily Unavailable.
+### Company Portal Temporarily Unavailable.
 The Company Portal app encountered a problem.
-If the problem persists, contact your system administrator."
+If the problem persists, contact your system administrator.

 **Cause:** The Company Portal app is out of date or corrupted.